-If a child remains at the center past closing time, the staff members will attempt to contact the parent or authorized person from the white Emergency Medical Information Sheet.
-An hour or more after closing time, and provided that other arrangements for releasing the child to his/her parent(s) or authorized person(s) have failed, the staff member shall call the Division's 24 hour Child Abuse Hotline to seek assistance in caring for the child until they are picked up.
+3. If a child remains at the center past closing time, the staff members will attempt to contact the parent or authorized person from the white Emergency Medical Information Sheet.
+An hour or more after closing time, and provided that other arrangements for releasing the child to his or her parent(s) or authorized person(s) have failed and the staff member(s) cannot continue to supervise the child at the center, the staff member shall call the Department's State Central Registry Hotline (1-877 NJ ABUSE/1-877-652-2873) to seek assistance in caring for the child until the parent(s) or person(s)

-If a parent or authorized person arrives at the Center and appears to be physically and/or emotionally impaired to the extent that, in the judgment of the Director and/or staff member, the child would be placed at risk of harm if released, the child shall not be released to the impaired individual.
-Staff members will attempt to contact an alternative person authorized by the parent(s) and if the center is unable to make alternative arrangements, a staff member shall call the Division's 24 hour Child Abuse Hotline to seek assistance in caring for the child.
+If the parent(s) or person(s) authorized by the parent(s) appears to be physically and/or emotionally impaired to the extent that, in the judgment of the director and/or staff member, the child would be placed at risk of harm if released to such an individual, the center shall ensure that:

+- 1. The child shall not be released to such an impaired individual; - 2.
+Staff members attempt to contact the child's other parent or an alternative person(s) authorized by the parent(s); and - 3.
+If the center is unable to make alternative arrangements, as noted in (a)3ii above, a staff member shall call the Department's State Central Registry Hotline (1-877 NJ ABUSE)/1-877-652-2873 to seek assistance in caring for the child.